Yariki/my_hosts/README.md

 # My "hosts" file for Windows
-Unified hosts with bloked fakenews, gambling, porn, social and some ukrainian popular sites.
+Unified hosts with bloked fakenews, gambling, porn, social and some ukrainian popular sites (mostly for work :D ).